Black people in Ireland: History

+Among the earliest examples of a Black presence in Ireland is from the account given that around 860CE, during the medieval Viking period when Scandinavian Dublin had an active slave market, Black prisoners were rounded up in Morocco and subsequently sold in medieval Ireland.

-During the 18th century it was common and even fashionable for middle-class Irish families to take Black servants into their households as a sign of wealth and prestige.
-In particular, having a young Black servant attend an Irish lady of the house was considered a sign of exceptional wealth and high position in society.
+During the 18th century it was common and even fashionable for middle-class Anglo-Irish families to take Black servants into their households as a sign of wealth and prestige.
+In particular, having a young Black servant attend an Anglo-Irish lady of the house was considered a sign of exceptional wealth and high position in society.
 One of the most well-known Black servants in Ireland during this time was Tony Small.
-During the American Revolutionary War (1775-1783), Small fled his owners from South Carolina, finding Lord Edward Fitzgerald in a near-death condition and assisting his recovery.
-Subsequently, Lord Fitzgerald returned to Ireland, where Tony Small became a dear friend to the family.
+During the American Revolutionary War (1775–1783), Small fled his owners from South Carolina, finding Lord Edward Fitzgerald in a near-death condition and assisting his recovery.
+Subsequently, Lord Edward returned to Ireland, where Tony Small became a dear friend to the family.
 Later, on a trip to London, Tony met his future wife, a French maid named Julia.
 The couple later had three children, Moirico, Harriet Pamela and Edward, moved to London and established a business.

-Although many Black servants in Irish households were enslaved Africans, not all Black people in Ireland during this period were enslaved.
+Although many Black servants in Anglo-Irish households were enslaved Africans, not all of the few Black people in Ireland during this period were enslaved.
 Many were independent domestic workers, travelling musicians, artists, soldiers and tradesmen.
 Others were servants who received a salary and were considered free people.
-A number of formerly enslaved Black Americans relocated to Ireland.
-In addition to Tony Small, the preacher John Jea and the scholar William G. Allen both resided in Ireland for several years.
+A small number of formerly enslaved Black Americans relocated to Ireland.
+In addition to Tony Small, the preacher John Jea and the scholar William G. Allen both resided in Ireland for several years before all three relocated to England.